trhoang2368/materials_physics_reseach/README.md

 The code can be found in the files
 ## IV.
 Analysis and Result:
 ### 1) Angle between atomic lattice and CDW at temperature from 354K - 360K
+- My intial hypothesis:
+  - The angle between CDW and atomic lattice that near the transition phase (from IC to NC or vice versa) should slowly rotate from 0 deg (IC phase) to 11 – 13 deg (NC Phase)
+- The result:
+  -
+### 2)
 ## V. Conclusion: